Lindstromer/docs/source/includes/_setting_filters.md

 This filter allows you to hide the standard page on the "add new page type" view.

-Default value for every post type is `true`.
+Default value for every post type is `true`